 The tools on this list are sorted by the category of problem they address.
-The categories correspond closely to those in the Local Marketing Strategies section, so if you’re wondering how these tools could help in your business, head over there.
+The categories correspond closely to Local Marketing Strategies, so if you’re wondering how these tools could help in your business, head over there.

 Connecting With Your Customers

 An email marketing app that allows me to customize and personalize our marketing.
-With Drip, I can send a custom email to customers who replaced their water heater 6 months ago, wrote a review, but didn’t like our Facebook page, and it’s all automatic.
+With Drip I can automatically send a custom email to customers who replaced their water heater 6 months ago, wrote a review, but didn’t like our Facebook page.
 It’s difficult to explain how powerful this tool is.
-It can also be pretty complicated; if you’re looking to send a simple newsletter, I love TinyLetter (2018 update: TinyLetter is going to be absorbed into MailChimp eventually, so I’m looking for a suitable replacement).

 If you’re in charge of social media for your company (and you probably should be), you know it can be hard to post consistently, day after day.
 Buffer helps to solve that problem; you line up a queue (or buffer) of pre-written posts, and Buffer will post them for you at the appropriate times.

 I installed Drift on our website to make it easier for customers to start a conversation.
 It was quick to install, and while it’s not revolutionizing our world, I do get a few chats a week.

 Disorganization is the mortal enemy of the small business owner.
 Stay in command with these local marketing tools.

 G Suite (formerly Google Apps)